felipebelucena/felipebelucena.github.io/_posts/2016-02-16-display-current-git-branch.markdown

 Last year I worked on a project that required me to use Windows.
 As we use git for version control and Windows command line suck, I searched for a tool and ended up using [git bash](https://git-for-windows.github.io/).
 One cool thing about git bash is that it shows the current branch name, no need to use 'git status', or 'git branch' all the time.

 Getting back to linux, I looked for this same feature and found [git-aware-prompt](https://github.com/jimeh/git-aware-prompt).
-In the section above I'll show how to install on Ubuntu 15.10.
+In the section below I'll show how to install it.

 ## Installation.